phatboyg/MassTransit/docus/content/3.documentation/5.configuration/multibus.md

 | `IRequestClient<SubmitOrder>` | Scoped    | Used to send requests                                                  |
 | `ConsumeContext`              | Scoped    | Available in any message scope, such as a consumer, saga, or activity  |

 When a consumer, a saga, or an activity is consuming a message the _ConsumeContext_ is available in the container scope.
 When the consumer is created using the container, the consumer and any dependencies are created within that scope.
-If a dependency includes _ISendEndpontProvider_, _IPublishEndpoint_, or even _ConsumeContext_ (should not be the first choice, but totally okay) on the constructor, all three of those interfaces result in the same reference – which is great because it ensures that messages sent and/or published by the consumer or its dependencies includes the proper correlation identifiers and monitoring activity headers.
+If a dependency includes _ISendEndpointProvider_, _IPublishEndpoint_, or even _ConsumeContext_ (should not be the first choice, but totally okay) on the constructor, all three of those interfaces result in the same reference which is great because it ensures that messages sent and/or published by the consumer or its dependencies includes the proper correlation identifiers and monitoring activity headers.

 ## MultiBus Configuration